I.U.P.A. From the Beginning

 PIVOTAL ROLE IN THE PASSAGE OF AMENDMENTS

-The I.U.P.A. played a pivotal role in the passage of amendments that made the Fair Labor Standards Act (FLSA) one of the most important labor laws ever passed applicable to law enforcement.
+The I.U.P.A. played a key role in the passage of amendments that made the Fair Labor Standards Act (FLSA) one of the most important labor laws ever passed applicable to law enforcement.
 In 1986, Congress passed a series of amendments to the FLSA, which forever changed American policing.
 No longer could law enforcement officers be required to work more than eight hours a day or 40 hours a week without compensation, and no longer did local unions and associations have to collectively bargain to ensure that overtime was paid at time and a half.
 I.U.P.A.
 General Counsel Mike Leibig appeared at the U.S. Supreme Court on three separate occasions and through his arguments demonstrated, clearly and unequivocally, the great value of an independent law enforcement union.
 We also fought alongside other unions in opposition to the rule changes to this act promulgated by the Department of Labor.
 This collaborative effort resulted in the passage of the Harkin Amendment through both houses of Congress.

 1990